verbose/verb/docs/README.tmpl.md

 > {%= description %}

 _Exactly_ like the one on Star Trek, except instead of "stun" and "kill", this Phaser generates markdown documentation.
-Making it hands-down the most deadly markdown documentation generator on the planet (and probably others ones too).
+Making it hands-down the most lethal markdown documentation generator on the planet (and probably others ones too).

 <!-- toc -->